Python style standards in developer docs

 The most important thing to standardize, though, would be the expectations on what Python versions we want to support.
 If both 2 and 3, how do we deal with that, and how if someone wants to use features from newer Python for some limited-audience script?

-#2 Updated by Peter Kasson about 4 years ago
+#2 Updated by Peter Kasson over 5 years ago

 I think it should apply to all Python scripts going forward, and as with all legacy code we try to do clean-up as feasible.